emanuel-metzenthin/KELOS-on-Kafka/README.md

 ## 5.1 Introduction to the KELOS algorithm

 The KELOS algorithm [4] computes the Top-N outliers per sliding stream window.
 It works using Kernel Density Estimators, leveraging the statistical properties of the dataset to compute the density at a specific point.
 The key difference to other local outlier detection algorithms is the introduction of abstract kernel centers.
-Before doing the density calculation, the data points get clustered.
-Then the density measure is first only computed for theses clusters - weighted by the number of points in it instead of the points themselves.
+This innovation is based on the observation that all points in a cluster have a similar density and affect the density of points in other clusters in a similar way.
+Before doing the density calculation, the data points are clustered.
+Then the density measure is only computed for these clusters at first.

 A kernel function, typically a gaussian probability density function, is used in order to get the density.
-For efficiency the density is computed heuristaclly per dimension and then multiplied rather then using euclidean distances.
+Each cluster is weighted proportionally to the number of points it contains.
+For efficiency the density is computed heuristically per dimension and then multiplied rather then using euclidean distances.

 Then an outlier score (KLOME score) gets computed and lower and upper bounds of that score determined for each cluster.
 Based on these bounds the clusters that will definitely not contain outliers get pruned.
-Finally for all remaining clusters and the contained points the KLOME scores get calculated again the outliers identified.
+Finally the KLOME scores for all points in the remaining clusters are calculated to identifiy the outliers.

 ## 5.2 Architecture Overview

 We stuctured our implementation following the same schema as [4] in their publication.

-## 5.2 Data Abstractor
+## 5.3 Data Abstractor

 KELOS uses a micro-clustering approach, where newly arriving data points are simply added to the nearest existing cluster if the distance is smaller than a certain threshold.
 Otherwise a new cluster with that point will be created.